modernice/goes/backend/mongo/README.md

 ```

 Applications that exchange MongoDB driver types with this backend — clients,
-options, ObjectIDs, sessions — must migrate their own driver dependency and
+options, ObjectIDs, sessions — or implement its BSON codec interfaces must
-imports at the same time as they upgrade `goes`.
+migrate their own driver dependency and imports at the same time as they
+upgrade `goes`.

 ## Migrating from mongo-driver v1